Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter2.md

 Alfrir hesitated, then sat back down.

-Ljörn started to doubt their luck and started thinking about their woes.
-His paranoia started to grow on him.
+Ljörn's mind started to wander, and the first thing that came into his mind was what he had just seen.
+Putting those thoughts down, he let himself wander in his thoughts again.

+But those thoughts drifted back into his mind.
+He tried to forget about them, but then he'd find himself thinking about them again.
+Unable to forget what he had seen, his paranoia started to grow on him.
+Then, he looked at Alfrir and spoke up.
 "I need to see the seeress," he said.
 "Where is she?"

 "I... she's outside," Alfrir said.